ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 After installation of Portals we can setup the Portals key.
 Then the application is ready to have its first Portal configured.
 To do this, a custom [Application](https://developer.android.com/reference/android/app/Application) class is recommended.
 In this Application class, you can override `Application#onCreate()` to register and create Portals.

 You'll need to call [PortalManager.register(myApiKey)](https://ionic.io/docs/portals-android-api-ref/-ionic-portals/io.ionic.portals/-portal-manager/index.html#-1847662668%2FFunctions%2F-149544105) before creating any Portals in your app.
 Below is a simple example of how to bootstrap Ionic Portals before loading any Portal instances in your app.
+Putting this registration call in an `Application` class is a good way to guarantee it is called before any Portals are created, but you can call it anywhere in your app as long as it happens before Portals are loaded.
 To get an API Key, refer to the [Sign Up](#signup) section.

 <Tabs
 defaultValue="kt"